-P. 1.9: Davalan a private camparound for members or the public R-1-8: Develop a private campground for members or the public with a fee.
-R-1-9: Develop hike- and bike-in camping opportunities along the Foothills Trail.
-R-1-10: Expand development at Coke Ovens Park.
-R-1-11: Evaluate visitor opportunities at historical Fairfax Townsite.
-R-1-12: Mount Rainier National Park may evaluate business opportunities for hiker shuttles in the Carbon River Corridor.
-R-2-1: Form a road maintenance work group between landowners and agencies responsible for roadways in the corridor.
-R-2-2: Repair the roadway inside Mount Rainier National Park near the Carbon River entrance.
-R-2-3: Encourage local organizations, residents, recreational groups, and visitors to participate in Adopt-a-Highway (state) and Adopt-a-Road (county) volunteer litter clean-up programs.
-R-2-4 Build a pedestrian bridge over the Carbon River connecting future recreational properties, such as Fairfax Townsite, Foothills Trail, etc. R-2-5: Explore options to improve roads to and across the Manley Moore bridge for access to the Fairfax Townsite (see R-1- 11).
-R-2-6: Develop a signage work group to take a holistic approach P. 2: Davidon infrastructure and to wayfinding to and through the corridor and recommend R-2: Develop infrastructure and expand visitor services to support appropriate signage improvements. increased demand.
-R-2-7: Improve safety at the Fairfax Bridge by mitigating increased demand. hazardous parking in the area with signage R-2-8: Install new signage in the corridor based on the work group recommendations (contingent on R-2-6).
-R-2-9: Install signage at seasonal road closure locations to explain closure and rules to visitors.
-R-2-10: Pilot a temporary visitor contact station in Wilkeson (see action P-2-7).
-R-2-11: Evaluate establishing a permanent inter-agency visitor contact station in Wilkeson.
+- R-2-1: Form a road maintenance work group between landowners and agencies responsible for roadways in the corridor. - R-2-2: Repair the roadway inside Mount Rainier National Park near the Carbon River entrance. - R-2-3: Encourage local organizations, residents, recreational groups, and visitors to participate in Adopt-a-Highway (state) and Adopt-a-Road (county) volunteer litter clean-up programs. - R-2-4: Build a pedestrian bridge over the Carbon River connecting future recreational properties, such as Fairfax Townsite, Foothills Trail, etc. - R-2-5: Explore options to improve roads to and across the Manley Moore bridge for access to the Fairfax Townsite (see R-1-12). - R-2-6: Develop a signage work group to take a holistic approach to wayfinding to and through the corridor and recommend appropriate signage improvements. - R-2-7: Improve safety at the Fairfax Bridge by mitigating hazardous parking in the area with signage. - R-2-8: Install new signage in the corridor based on the work group recommendations (contingent on R-2-6). - R-2-9: Install signage at seasonal road closure locations to explain closure and rules to visitors.

+Recreational opportunities and facilities (Continued from previous page) OBJECTIVES ACTIONS R-2: Develop infrastructure and R-2-10: Pilot a temporary visitor contact station in Wilkeson (see action P-2-7). expand visitor services to support increased demand.
+R-2-11: Evaluate establishing a permanent inter-agency visitor contact center in Wilkeson. (cont.)
 R-2-12: Expand existing parking, add wayside signs and benches, and rebuild the arch at the Carbon River entrance to Mount Rainier National Park.
 R-2-13: Expand the existing parking lot in downtown Carbonado to include a restroom and informational signage.
 R-2-14: Expand parking at Tolmie Creek.
-Informational and educational resources